mph-/filterfitpy/README.md

 Introduction
 ============

-This Python module is for fitting filters to measured signals.
+This Python module is for fitting filters given the input and output signals.
+It is naive but effective.

 Installation